khantibalo/tipitaka/README.md

 If you are installing a production instance, open `.env` file in the source code root directory and change `APP_ENV=dev` to `APP_ENV=prod`.

 Make sure the following php extensions are installed: xml curl apcu intl

+On apache web server make sure rewrite module is enabled:

+`a2enmod rewrite`

 From the command line switch to the the source code root directory with `composer.json` and run